phan228/unofficial-knowledge/README.md

 **Instance 1**

 - *What I gave the AI:*

+     The chunking strategy and source list from `planning.md`, plus the requirement to load documents, clean them, and split them into ~250-token windows with 50-token overlap.
 - *What it produced:*

+     A token-based ingestion pipeline with cleaning, planning-file URL parsing, and JSONL chunk output.
 - *What I changed or overrode:*

+     I tightened the boilerplate filters, added site-specific extraction for the noisier sources, and added preview/output helpers so the chunk quality could be checked directly.

 **Instance 2**

 - *What I gave the AI:*

+     The retrieval and grounding requirements from `planning.md`, including `all-MiniLM-L6-v2`, `top-k = 5`, ChromaDB storage, and grounded answers with source attribution.
 - *What it produced:*

+     A retrieval module and a generation wrapper that used the retrieved chunks as context for an LLM.
 - *What I changed or overrode:*

+     I added a confidence threshold, enforced the exact fallback sentence when the corpus did not support an answer, and wrapped the generation output so the response format stayed `Answers` plus `Source list`.